-- Agricultural helicopter pilots apply agricultural chemicals or fertiliser to farmland.
-They fly close to the ground and need to have knowledge of chemicals/fertilisers.
+- Agricultural helicopter pilots apply agricultural chemicals or fertiliser, flying close to the ground.

 - Air Force/Navy Helicopter Pilot

-- Air Force/Navy helicopter pilots fly military helicopters for the armed services.
+- Air Force/Navy helicopter pilots fly military helicopters.

 - Charter Helicopter Pilot

-- Charter helicopter pilots fly for various industries including oil and gas, tourism and forestry.
+- Charter helicopter pilots work in oil and gas, tourism and forestry areas.

 - Firefighter Helicopter Pilot

-- Mustering helicopter pilots help round up animals including sheep or horses for farmers.
-They need to know about animal care and farming.
+- Mustering helicopter pilots round up animals such as sheep and horses.

 - Rescue Helicopter Pilot

-- Rescue helicopter pilots work with search and rescue services and fly people to hospital or between hospitals.
-They need to be very skilled as conditions are often dangerous, particularly in winter months.
+- Rescue helicopter pilots work with search and rescue services and fly people to hospital.